Sunday, July 26, 2015

 I usually find my darlings at the beginning of my manuscript, when I'm attempting to get a feel for what I'm trying to write --

 when I'm trying to find a way in.
-And it's interesting to note, a darling doesn't always have to sparkle like diamonds -- sometimes they are dull like cheap rhinestones.
+And it's interesting to note, that a darling doesn't always have to sparkle like diamonds -- sometimes they are dull like cheap rhinestones.
 But they never serve the story.

 Gabriela Pereira concludes her article on this subject with: 'We must believe that the best is still in us, that if we sacrifice those darlings, it opens up room on the page for something better.
 Killing our darlings is an act of faith.'